COMSTECH Constitutes Committee To Hold Iqbal Forum In Kazakhstan - UrduPoint

 COMSTECH Constitutes Committee To Hold Iqbal Forum In Kazakhstan

+Coordinator General COMSTECH, Prof. Dr. M. Iqbal Choudhary has constituted a technical committee to hold the International Iqbal Forum in 2022 in Kazakhstan on the occasion of 30-year anniversary of Pakistan-Kazakhstan relations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Oct, 2021 ) :Coordinator General COMSTECH, Prof. Dr. M. Iqbal Chodhary on Tuesday constituted a technical committee to hold International Iqbal forum in 2022, in Kazakhstan on the occasion of 30-year anniversary of Pak-Kazakh relations.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Oct, 2021 ) :Coordinator General COMSTECH, Prof. Dr. M. Iqbal Choudhary has constituted a technical committee to hold the International Iqbal Forum in 2022 in Kazakhstan on the occasion of 30-year anniversary of Pakistan-Kazakhstan relations.

 COMSTECH would organize this forum in collaboration with Turkic Academy, Astana, and the government of Kazakhstan to celebrate the work and contribution of Allama Dr. Muhammad Iqbal: the world renowned Muslim philosopher of 20th century.